Abdul Jabbar Junejo: Career

-He started his career as a junior lecturer in 1960; later on he joined the Department of Sindhi, University of Sindh, Jamshoro as a lecturer in Sindhi in 1962.
-He served as the chairperson of the Department of Sindhi and also meritoriously rose to become the Dean, Faculty of Art, University of Sindh, Jamshoro.
+He started his career as a junior lecturer in 1960 and joined the Department of Sindhi, University of Sindh, Jamshoro as a lecturer in Sindhi in 1962.
+He served as the chairperson of the Department of Sindhi and also rose to become the Dean, Faculty of Art, University of Sindh, Jamshoro.
 He also served as a director of Laar Museum from 2004 to 2007.

 Contribution

 He wrote the Brief History of Sindhi Literature in three volumes.
 He produced monumental critical work on the poetry of Shah Abdul Latif.
 He was a great connoisseur on Sindhi classic music.
 There are 65 books in the Sindhi language, 10 books in the Urdu language, and about 200 research articles on the various topics to his credit.
-On December 18, 2011, Ms. Sussui Palejo, minister of Culture Department inaugurated Dr. Abdul Jabbar Junejo Corner, in Zafar Kazim Art Gallery, in Sindh Museum, Hyderabad.
-After his death a hall in Sindhi department of Sindh University Jamshoro had been named Abdul Jabbar Junejo hall for tributing him regarding his rendered services.
+On December 18, 2011, Sussui Palejo, minister of Culture Department, inaugurated Dr. Abdul Jabbar Junejo Corner, at Zafar Kazim Art Gallery, in Sindh Museum, Hyderabad.
+After his death a hall in Sindhi Department of Sindh University Jamshoro had been named Abdul Jabbar Junejo Hall to honour his services.

 Death

 Abdul Jabbar Junejo died due to kidney failure on 12 July 2011.
-Dr. Abdul Jabbar Junejo was laid to rest in his ancestral graveyard in Pir Fateh Shah village.
+He was laid to rest in his ancestral graveyard in Pir Fateh Shah village.